kermitt2/grobid/doc/Grobid-service.md

 #### /api/processHeaderDocument

-Extract the header of the input PDF document, normalize it and convert it into a TEI XML format.
+Extract the header of the input PDF document, normalize it and convert it into a TEI XML or [BibTeX] format.

 `consolidateHeader` is a string of value `0` (no consolidation), `1` (consolidate and inject all extra metadata, default value), or `2` (consolidate the citation and inject DOI only).